biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 [Samtools](http://www.htslib.org/doc/samtools.html) is a command line tool used to interact and manipulate the SAM-related alignment files.

-These are some of the set of commands that are more relevant for this course:
+You can practise  the commands that are more relevant for this course by going to the directory where `bwa` was run:

+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/alignment

+And entering the following commands:

 *  print the alignment to stdout

-         m_jan2020@mjan2020VirtualBox:~$ samtools view SAMEA2569438.chr10.bam
+         m_jan2020@mjan2020VirtualBox:~$ samtools view SAMEA2569438.chr10.bam | less

 * print the header section

          m_jan2020@mjan2020VirtualBox:~$ samtools view -H SAMEA2569438.chr10.bam

-* And if you want to get the alignments on a particular genomic region:
+* And if you want to get the alignments in a particular genomic region:

          m_jan2020@mjan2020VirtualBox:~$ samtools view SAMEA2569438.chr10.bam 10:10000000-10001000
         [main_samview] random alignment retrieval only works for indexed BAM or CRAM files.

-This does not work because you need to sort and index the `.bam` file first.
-For this we are going to move to a different folder to keep things tidy:
+This does not work because first you need to sort and build an index for the `bam` file.
+To do this, we are going to move to a different folder to keep things in order:

          m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/alignment/postprocessing

          m_jan2020@mjan2020VirtualBox:~$ samtools sort ../SAMEA2569438.chr10.bam -o SAMEA2569438.chr10.sorted.bam -O BAM

-Note the `../` in the command, this means that the `bam` file is in the parent directory
+Note the `../` in the command, this means that the `bam` file is one directory up.

-Now index the new sorted `bam` file
+Now, build an index for the new sorted `bam` file:

          m_jan2020@mjan2020VirtualBox:~$ samtools index SAMEA2569438.chr10.sorted.bam

-Finally, repeat the `samtools view` command to print out a particular region:
+Finally, repeat the `samtools view` command to print a particular region:

          m_jan2020@mjan2020VirtualBox:~$ samtools view SAMEA2569438.chr10.sorted.bam 10:10000000-10001000

  * Some basic stats on the alignment

+You can use the `flagstat` command for this:

         m_jan2020@mjan2020VirtualBox:~$ samtools flagstat SAMEA2569438.chr10.sorted.bam